VigyatGoel/ResNet-cifar10-pytorch/README.md

 # ResNet (Residual Network) from Scratch

-This project implements the ResNet modelarchitecture from the paper
+This project implements the ResNet model architecture from the paper
 **[“Deep Residual Learning for Image Recognition”](https://arxiv.org/abs/1512.03385)** using **PyTorch**, and trains it from scratch on the **CIFAR-10** dataset.

 Built from the ground up — Basic Blocks, Residual connections, ResNet20 with 20 layers.